-The River Valley Community College continues to collaborate with businesses and organizations, to provide educational opportunities within the community.
-The College works with business and industry in the local areas to assist them in providing relevant training to their employees.
-The College understands the increased necessity of business and industry to develop and maintain a well educated and trained workforce.
-It is this level of workforce that will propel an organization into creating a sustainable competitive advantage.
-Understanding this, RVCC has positioned itself to rapidly address the specialized and varying needs of business and industry.
-The College continues to create and expand on opportunities for our surrounding businesses.
+Workforce Development at River Valley Community College serves local businesses and organization in providing customized training solutions designed for quality and cost effectiveness.
+The College understands the increased necessity of business and industry to develop and maintain a well-educated and trained work force.
+It is this level of employee that will propel an organization into creating a sustainable competitive advantage.